 The current list of problems includes some of the usual suspects: abnormal battery drain, crashes, connectivity issues, issues with Widgets, UI lag, Wi-Fi problems, issues with first and third-party apps, issues with Face ID, and Exchange issues.
 That’s just a taste.

-If you move your iPhone XR to iOS 14.1, and you don’t like the performance, you no longer have the ability to downgrade your phone’s software.
+If you move your iPhone XR to iOS 14.7.1, and you don’t like its performance, note that you can no longer downgrade your phone’s software.

 If you’re unfamiliar with the downgrade process, take a look at our guide.